lucianux/english/A1/README.md

   - I have two brothers.
   - Water boils at 100 degrees.
   - I like soup.
+- Fixed schedules.
+Examples:
+  - The train leaves at 8 PM

 ### Present continuous – I’m doing, I’m not doing, Are you doing?